Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Dodo by Charles River Editors
+1. The Coddling off the American Mind by Greg Lukianoff and Jonathan Haidt
 2. Words of Radiance by Brandon Sanderson

-### Current Book Completed Count as of 8/5/25
+### Current Book Completed Count as of 8/9/25

-Non-fiction - 10\
+Non-fiction - 11\
 Fiction - 8